Hey everybody, and welcome to our Trainer Academy Best Health Coach Certificate comparison article.

 Most of the study material offerings from these institutions are passable.

-The one drawback is the fact that there is no variety in terms of what you can choose as prep material.
+The one drawback is the fact that there is no variety in terms of what you can choose as instruction material.

-All course materials are provided when you enroll; aside from that, there isn’t much depth offered in terms of what the study package actually contains.
+All course materials are provided when you enroll; aside from that, there isn’t much depth offered in terms of what the study program actually contains.

 ACE, however, offers some variety in the form of two study packages, Basic and Plus.